learn-co-curriculum/dsc-big-data-introduction/README.md

 ## Summary

-In this introductory lesson on big data, we looked at what data qualifies at "big data".
+In this introductory lesson on big data, we looked at what data qualifies as "big data".
 We looked at how it is hard to come up with a standard definition of big data due to the variety of its applications and use cases.
 Up next, we will get into how we actually make parallelizable applications that are efficient with big data.